-“Why don’t you just eMail them?”
+“Why don’t you just e-mail them?”

-“She doesn’t believe in owning a computer.
-But she'll bring the card to the library and read it there.”
+“She doesn’t own a computer,” said Sean, “But she can bring the card to the library and view the files there.”
 Lying was becoming easier and easier.

-“Satisfied?” she said, showing me the review.
+“Satisfied?” she said, showing Sean the review.

-“Eymundssons in Austurstraeti has cards in the basement.
-The post office is across the street."
-She said as she handed me the card.
+“Eymundssons, in Austurstraeti, it has cards in the basement,” Þora said, “The post office is across the street,” handing him the memory card.

-Þora pointed me in the direction of Eymundssons and said "I’ll get the stamp.
-The cards are downstairs.
-Make it quick."
-I picked out a goofy card in Icelandic, paid for it and wrote this on the inside:
+When they got to the Post Office Þora pointed Sean in the direction of Eymundsson’s and said “The cards are downstairs.
+I’ll get the stamp.
+Make it quick.”
+Sean grabbed the goofiest Icelandic card he could find, paid for it, then wrote on the inside:

-The card had a double layer cover printed in gold foil.
-I slipped the SD card between the layers, then addressed it to Mrs. Robinson at ADR in Seattle and wedged the SD card between the cover layers.
-She would figure it out.
-Back on the street, I gave Þora the envelope and she stamped and mailed it.
+Not dead yet.
+It’s in the card.
+Your eyes only.
+Wait for instructions.The greeting had a double layer cover printed in gold foil.
+Sean wedged the SD card between the cover’s layers and addressed the envelope to Mrs. Robinson at ADR in Seattle.
+She would be able to figure it out.
+Back on the street, he gave Þora the envelope.
+She stamped and mailed it.

 “Come on, let’s go.
 I haven’t got all day,” Þora said.